openvinotoolkit/model_server/docs/docker_container.md

 If not provided, version 20.35.17767 is used.

 Docker image can be built also with experimental support for CUDA GPU cards.
-It requires placing manually built plugins libCUDAPlugin.so, libAutoPlugin.so, libinterpreter_backend.so and libngraph_backend.so
+It requires placing manually built plugins libCUDAPlugin.so, libAutoPlugin.so, libinterpreter_backend.so and libngraph_backend.so ([How to build plugins](./building_plugins.md))
 in the folder release_files before initiating the command:
 ```make docker_build CUDA=1```